operator-framework/operator-sdk-samples/ansible/etcd-operator/README.md

 ## etcd-ansible-operator

-This operator implements the [etcd-operator](https://github.com/coreos/etcd-operator/) using ansible and is run using [ansible-operator](https://github.com/water-hole/ansible-operator)
+This operator implements the [etcd-operator](https://github.com/coreos/etcd-operator/) using ansible built on top of [ansible-operator](https://github.com/water-hole/ansible-operator).

+__***Note:***__ This is a work in progress.
+Features like backup and restore will be added soon.
+This operator uses a different version of base image to support `failover` feature.

 ### Pre-requisites: